FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-G.md

 <br>
 <br>

-## Step 3:DESIGNATE THE PEDIGREE MATRIX
+## Step 3:DESIGNATE THE MATRIX INSIDE EACH PROCESS

 * Select the **_"USEPA\_DataQualitySchemes\_JSON-LDforopenLCA1.6.zip"_** file and click **_"Finish."_** The Pedigree Matrix file is not very large so should import very quickly.
 * Next, open your process of interest and on the first **_"General Information"_** tab, you may scroll down to the **_"Data quality"_** section and **_"Process schema"_** field.
 There is a drop-down menu and the **_"US EPA – Process Pedigree Matrix"_** should now be an option you may select.